lsst-sqre/nublado1/tools/manual-deployment.md

   - If you're using CILogon, the setup is quite similar; scope, the authenticator skin, and the identity provider to use are all set as configurable properties of the authenticator class.
-  - Which of the GitHub or CILogon authenticator classes to use is determined by the value of the `OAUTH_PROVIDER` environment variable.
+  - Which of the GitHub, CILogon, or JWT authenticator classes to use is determined by the value of the `OAUTH_PROVIDER` environment variable.
   - In the spawner class, we subclass NamespacedKubeSpawner to build a dynamic list of kernels (current as of user login time) and then do additional launch-time setup, to spawn the user pod into a user-specific namespace.

+* If you are using `jwt` as your authentication type, copy the public key from the JWT implementation's signing certificate over `jupyterhub_config/signing-certificate.pem`.

 * Deploy the file using the `redeploy` script, which will create the `ConfigMap` resource from the JupyterHub configuration, and then